UFC parent and WWE merging, creating $21.4B sports entertainment company

 WWE and the company that runs Ultimate Fighting Championship will combine to create a $21.4 billion sports entertainment company, the two companies announced Monday.

+The companies put the enterprise value of UFC at $12.1 billion and WWE's value at $9.3 billion.

-The new business will be lead by Endeavor CEO Ari Emanuel.
-He'll also remain as Endeavor CEO.
+The new business, which does not yet have a name, will be lead by Endeavor CEO Ari Emanuel.
 Vince McMahon, executive chairman at WWE, will serve in the same role at the new company.
+Dana White will continue as president of UFC and Nick Khan will be president at WWE.

+"Together, we will be a $21+ billion live sports and entertainment powerhouse with a collective fanbase of more than a billion people and an exciting growth opportunity," McMahon said in a prepared statement Monday.

+He also provided some idea of where the focus of the new company will be, saying that it will look to maximize the value of combined media rights, enhance sponsorship monetization, develop new forms of content and pursue other strategic mergers and acquisitions to further bolster their brands.

 The announcement comes after McMahon, the founder and majority shareholder of WWE, returned to the company in January and said it could be up for sale.